-Poker Jim Butte Fire Lookout ----------- ------------ -----------------------------
+Р oker Jim Butte Fire Lookou t --- ------ ----- ------- ------ -------- --- handbook included plans for the smaller L-6 and L-7 shelters and a simple patrol tower surmounted by a platform (Patrol Tower T-3).53

 The timing of the Region 1 handbook occurred at an exceptionally fortuitous, or potentially calculated, moment as it corresponded with the creation of President Franklin D. Roosevelt's New Deal Civilian Conservation Corps (CCC).
-Created in 1933, the CCC provided labor to national forests with the US Forest Service assuming the major share of CCC-associated projects.
-The significance of the CCC's role on the completion of projects in the National Forests was undeniable.
+Created in 1933, the CCC provided labor to national forests with the US Forest Service assuming the major share of CCC-associated projects.54 The significance of the CCC's role on the completion of projects in the National Forests was undeniable.
 Prior to the CCC's arrival, lookout construction in the region totaled only 14 lookouts by 1920.
-An uptick in construction during the decade of the twenties witnessed another 191 lookouts constructed.
-The year 1938 witnessed 838 lookout points receiving some type of structure, with slightly more than half utilizing the L-4 lookout house plans.
-The bottom line regarding the CCC and its National Forests association is their instrumental impact on the number of structures built in the forests at this time, which included the original 1935 Poker Jim Butte Fire Lookout (Photo MT_RosebudCounty_PokerJimButteFireLookout_0010).
+An uptick in construction during the decade of the twenties witnessed another 191 lookouts constructed.55 The year 1938 witnessed 838 lookout points receiving some type of structure, with slightly more than half utilizing the L-4 lookout house plans.56 The bottom line regarding the CCC and its National Forests association was the organization' instrumental impact on the number of structures built in the forests at this time, which included the original 1935 Poker Jim Butte Fire Lookout (Photo MT RosebudCounty PokerJimButteFireLookout 0010).